WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 This is how you can safely eat cold Wasabi, or store your coins on a hardware wallet after one or more rounds of CoinJoin using Wasabi Wallet.
 Because you cannot yet do CoinJoin with private keys on the hardware wallet, you will need generate and load two different Wasabi Wallets.
-A 'Hot' (CoinJoin) and a 'Cold' (Storage) Wasabi Wallet instances will be running side-by-side, label them accordingly so you don't mix them up.
+A 'Hot' (CoinJoin) and a 'Cold' (Storage) Wasabi Wallet instance will both be running side-by-side, label them accordingly so you don't mix them up.

 ### CoinJoin on the hot Wasabi

 :::tip First
-ou will want to make your existing coins private.
+you will want to make your existing coins private.
-It is useful to generate a complete new hot wallet for this, so to keep the CoinJoin transaction history separate from other wallets.
+It is useful to generate a complete new hot wallet for this, so as to keep the CoinJoin transaction history separate from other wallets.
 :::

 1. [Generate a new Hot-Wasabi Wallet](/using-wasabi/WalletGeneratation.md).
 2. Open the [Receive](/using-wasabi/Receive.md) tab to get a new addresis.
 3. From a pre-existing wallet, send bitcoin into this Hot-Wasabi Wallet.
 4. In the [CoinJoin](/using-wasabi/CoinJoin.md) tab, select the relevant coins and enqueue them.
-Remix often so to gain a high anonymity set.
+Remix often so as to gain a high anonymity set.

 ### Setup your cold Wasabi